Nanjing dialect

-The Nanjing dialect, also known as Nankinese, or Nanjing Mandarin, is a dialect of Mandarin Chinese spoken in Nanjing, China.
+The Nanjing dialect, also known as Nanjingese, Nankingese, or Nankinese, is the prestige dialect of Mandarin Chinese spoken in the urban area of Nanjing, the capital of Jiangsu province.
 It is part of the Jianghuai group of Chinese varieties.

 Phonology

 A number of features distinguish the Nanjing dialect from other Mandarin varieties.
 It maintains the glottal stop final and the entering tone, which Northern Mandarin or Southwestern Mandarin likely also had until recently.
 Like Northern Mandarin, it has preserved the retroflex initials of Middle Chinese.
 As with other Jianghuai Mandarin dialects, the Nanjing dialect has lost syllable-initial /n/, which have all become /l/.
 The opposite has occurred in Southwestern Mandarin, where /l/ has changed to /n/.
 Northern Mandarin, on the other hand, retains distinct /l/ and /n/ initials.

 While Mandarin dialects typically feature two nasal finals (/n/ and /ŋ/), these have merged into one in Jianghuai Mandarin dialects.

 Expansion

-The earliest dialect of Nanjing was an ancient Wu dialect during the Eastern Jin.
+The earliest dialect of Nanjing was an ancient Subei dialect spoken by the Subei barbarians/Huaiyi during the Eastern Jin.
 After the Wu Hu uprising, the Jin Emperor and many northern Chinese fled south, establishing the new capital Jiankang in what is modern day Nanjing.
-It was during this time that the ancient Wu of Nanjing was replaced by Jianghuai Mandarin.
-Further events occurred, such as Hou Jing's rebellions during the Liang dynasty, the Sui dynasty invasion of the Chen dynasty which resulted in Jiankang's destruction, Ming Taizu's relocation of southerners from below the Yangtze to his newly established capital Nanjing, and the establishment of Nanjing as the capital of the Taiping Kingdom during the Taiping rebellion which resulted in a significant decrease in the city's population.
+Further events occurred, such as Hou Jing's rebellions during the Liang dynasty, the Sui dynasty invasion of the Chen dynasty which resulted in Jiankang's destruction, Ming Taizu's relocation of Central Asia's Muslim Indo-Iranians and Muslim Mongols to Nanjing, over a 20% of the population of Nanjing was Mongolian Central Asians and Indo-Iranian foreginers from Central Asia and Muslim Mongols in Nanjingfrom and the establishment of Nanjing as the capital of the Taiping Kingdom which resulted in a significant decrease in the city's population.
 These events all played a role in forming the Nanjing dialect of today.